 - Facilitate strategic planning and organize fieldwork through the Snoqualmie Strategy to coordinate regional and local watershed planning and salmon recovery efforts.

-Since 2002, the Snoqualmie Stewardship program has worked with farmers, non-profits, tribes and local government agencies to restore more than 13 miles of habitat on the banks of the Snoqualmie River and its major tributaries.
-In 2010, we began coordinating community input to capture the breadth visions for the future of the valley.
-Today, in partnership with Mountains to Sound Greenway, the Snoqualmie Strategy provides a platform for a collaborative partnership process that engages the residents and stakeholders of the Snoqualmie Valley.
+Since 2002, the Snoqualmie Stewardship program has worked with farmers, non-profits, volunteers, tribes and local government agencies to restore nearly 20 miles of habitat on the banks of the Snoqualmie River and its tributaries.
+In 2010, we began coordinating community input to capture the breadth of stakeholders and their visions for the future of the valley.
+Today, the Snoqualmie Strategy provides a platform for a collaborative partnership process that engages the residents and stakeholders of the Snoqualmie Valley in actionable items such as green infrastructure improvements in schools.
 This effort is led by a coalition of 50-75 leaders from different interest groups across the valley (the Snoqualmie Valley Stakeholders).
 The Snoqualmie Strategy’s mission is to establish and work towards a shared vision and goals for a sustainable future for the valley that incorporates the environment, the economy and the people who live, work and visit the Snoqualmie Valley.

 From the base of Snoqualmie Falls to the mouth of the river in the city of Monroe, the Snoqualmie meanders 43 miles, carrying with it some of the healthiest remaining salmon runs in Washington.
 In the early 1980s, the river and its many tributaries produced more coho salmon than the entire west coast of Oregon.
 But the intervening decades have not been so kind to the river and its salmon runs.
 By 2001, the Snoqualmie was listed as one of America’s “10 most endangered rivers,” in an annual poll by American Rivers.
 The 15,000 acres of fertile farmland in the valley is both an important local food resource and vital to maintaining the open rural landscape that keeps Washington beautiful and its communities vital.